 How do I register for classes?

 Students at the University of Michigan register for classes using Wolverine Access.
 Before the start of registration, the Registrar’s Office will release the course offerings for the term.
-These courses will now appear in Wolverine Access.
+These courses will then appear in Wolverine Access.
 At this point, students are able to start “Backpacking.”

 Permission to Enroll/Electronic Overrides

-Many classes at the University require electronic permission to register.
-In addition, an electronic permission is required to register for any class that is full or has a waiting list.
-If Wolverine Access denies a request to register because an electronic permission is needed, an error message will appear that says an instructor or departmental permission is required.
+Many classes at the University require an electronic permission/override.
+In addition, an electronic permission/override is required to register for any class that is full or has a wait list.
+If Wolverine Access denies your request to register because an electronic permission/override is needed, an error message will appear that says an instructor or departmental permission is required.
 If this occurs for an ME class, students who would like an override should email email@example.com with their name, UM ID number, desired lecture/lab/discussion (as applicable), and a brief explanation of why the override is being requested.
 The advising team has access to your schedule, so please be accurate and detailed in your request.

 Visiting/Auditing a Class